awsdocs/amazon-ses-developer-guide/doc-source/send-email-verify-address-custom.md

 For example, assume your customers register for your service using a form in your application\.
 When the customer completes the form and submits it, your application calls the `SendCustomVerificationEmail` operation, passing the customer's email address and the name of the template you want to use\.

 Your customer receives an email that uses the customized email template you created\.
 Amazon SES automatically adds a unique link to the recipient, as well as a brief disclaimer\.
-The following image shows a sample verification email that uses the template created in [Creating a Custom Verification Email Template](#send-email-verify-address-custom-creating)\.
+The following image shows a sample verification email that uses the template created in [Creating a custom verification email template](#send-email-verify-address-custom-creating)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/cve_sample_message.png)

-## Custom Verification Email Frequently Asked Questions<a name="send-email-verify-address-custom-faq"></a>
+## Custom verification email frequently asked questions<a name="send-email-verify-address-custom-faq"></a>

 This section contains answers to frequently asked questions about the custom verification email template feature\.